paulaxho/web3d/README.md

 2. Interact with the 3D models and interface.
 3. Use the navigation to explore various pages related to each object.

----

 ## Notes

-- This project is hosted on the University of Sussex web server but it is also available in github: #putlink
+- This project is hosted on the University of Sussex web server but it is also available in github:[https://github.com/paulaxho/web3d](https://github.com/paulaxho/web3d)
 - All the blender files for the models are contained in the `assignment_modelling` folder along with af

----